-This private 10-day Morocco tour covers the imperial cities, Sahara desert and Atlantic coast.
+A private 10-day tour: imperial cities, the Sahara and Atlantic coast.

 Notwithstanding the Art Deco heritage, Casablanca is nowadays, in spite of its myth, mainly a large metropolis devoid of any monuments.
 King Hassan 2 wanted to change that and decided to erect a landmark to match the city - the second largest mosque in the world .
 The last few years of its completion, 1400 craftsmen worked by day and 1000 by night.
 The marble, cedar wood and granite all come from Morocco while the glass chandeliers and white granite columns were brought from Murano, Italy.